These States’ Anti-DEI Legislation May Impact Higher Education

 Idaho

-An separate bill was introduced in February that aims to prohibit DEI positions, training, and loyalty tests at public institutions.
+A separate bill was introduced in February 2024 aiming to prohibit DEI positions, training, and loyalty tests at public institutions.
 A day after its introduction, SB 1357 was referred to the House Committee of State Affairs.

 Indiana

-Indiana’s House Bill 1338 seeks to prohibit public institutions from requiring enrolled students from engaging “in any form of mandatory gender or sexual diversity training or counseling.”
-The bill would additionally prohibit schools from requiring students to attend any student orientation, other training, or presentation “that presents information regarding race or sex stereotyping or bias on the basis of race or sex.”
+Previously, Indiana Republicans introduced House Bill 1338, which sought to prohibit public institutions from requiring enrolled students to engage “in any form of mandatory gender or sexual diversity training or counseling.”
+The bill would have additionally prohibited schools from requiring students to attend any student orientation, other training, or presentation “that presents information regarding race or sex stereotyping or bias on the basis of race or sex.”
+However, the bill died shortly after its introduction.

 Iowa